Budget Mexico Guide: Chiapas

 Things to do in San Cristobal

 Juan Chamula: As you approach the Church of St John the Baptist, worshippers can be seen wearing traditional outfits, playing music and singing loudly.
 Once you step inside, the atmosphere changes to a place of intense concentration.
 Scattered pine needles lay on the ground covering splatterings of candle wax and sacrificed chickens.
 Families sit for hours drinking, eating, smoking and praying.
 Only once all of the snacks and alcohol have been devoured are the families supposed to take the dead chicken home where it will be cooked into a dish that everyone shares.
+Highly recommend booking a tour.
+The tour includes transport and a guide.
+As well as visiting the church the guide takes you to visit some of the indigenous communities (we went to Zinacantan), where you can get aquainted with a small part of Mexico’s diverse indigenous culture.

 Na Bolom Museum: One of San Cristobal’s hidden gems, Na Bolom was originally built inside an old monastery but was turned into hotel, museum, research centre and tree nursery for jungle restoration.
 The museum is filled to the brim with historic artefacts, including those of the legendary Lacandon Maya tribe who were the only tribe that were never conquered by the Spanish.
 Bolom is Mayan for Jaguar, which live in the Chiapas jungle.